Subhadeep Datta logo

 🚨 The Problem: When Every Keystroke Triggers a Search

 Let's say you're building a live search bar for your website.
+Without optimization, you might write something like this:

 const searchInput = document.getElementById("search");